nsw42/piju-server/README.md

 * API: Add image width/height to db, and include it in `/artworkinfo/<id>`
 * API: Allow track information to be included when retrieving album
 * API: Include album year to album json in the API
+* API: (Tech debt) use jsonify or just return a dict, return than json.dumps
+* API/Database bug fix: `sqlite3.ProgrammingError: SQLite objects created in a thread can only be used in that same thread.
+The object was created in thread id 6117453824 and this is thread id 6151106560.` when accessing `/tracks` for the first time after scanning has finished.
 * Scan: Compute/store an artwork path for an album
 * Scan: Compute/store the genres for an album
 * Scan: Figure out why duplicate tracks are being created (partially fixed)
 * Scan: Figure out where genres are being created with name 13 (etc)
 * Scan: Bug fix: duplicate tracks are being created when re-scanning on a different day (dateutil.parser)
+* Scan: Bug fix: Cyberpunk 2077 OST is showing as multiple separate albums
 * Player: Add remote control of player to play album
 * Player: Add ability to specify start index when starting an album
 * Player: Add ability to play individual tracks